Wednesday, July 31, 2024

 We also stopped by the Saint-Bernadette Sanctuary.
 The namesake of the sanctuary was Bernadette Soubirou who, as a 14-year-old girl living in the town of Lourdes in 1858, claimed that the Virgin Mary appeared to her in visions.
 Even non-Catholics like Lon and I have heard of the shrine, famous for healing, that developed in Lourdes as a result.
 It has been an international pilgrimage site since 1873, and with about 5 million visitors a year, is purportedly the most visited Christian shrine in the world.

 Bernadette later became a nun and joined the Sisters of Charity of Nevers at their convent in Nevers.
 She died in 1879 of a long illness at the young age of 35.
 In 1909, during the process that led to her sainthood, her body was exhumed and found to be in an incredibly preserved state.
 Declared "incorrupt"--preserved from decomposition--it was cited as a further miracle in support of her canonization.
-After reinterment she was exhumed twice more, in 1919 when sainthood was bestowed, and 1925.
+After reinterment, she was exhumed twice more, in 1919 when sainthood was bestowed, and 1925.
 After the 3rd exhumation, models were made of her face and hands so that wax casts could be prepared to cover existing skin discolorations.
 Her body was then placed in a crystal and gold reliquary and displayed in the main church of the Nevers convent, where she remains to this day.
 Since 1970, the convent has been a pilgrimage center dedicated to Saint Bernadette.

 Re-creation of the Lourdes grotto.